kaiyuyangvan/project1/README.md

 Further more, user can also manually random check database contents

 TestCase2:
-create a simple test db with table/contents on mysql1, verify the test db table/content are same on remote recover db on mysql2
+create a simple test db with table/contents on mysql1, verify the test db table/content are same after recovered on remote recover db on mysql2